Agentic AI: agents that do the work, not just talk about it

 - Input and output validation before a tool fires and before a result returns.

-- Fail-closed behavior — when unsure, the agent stops and escalates rather than guessing.
+- Fail-closed behavior — when unsure, it stops and escalates rather than guessing.

 Evals